 - The fireworks go off during preparation, and the show is a disaster!

 Once the game is over, the highest number successfully added to each deck is added up, giving you your total score.
-I personally found that a perfect score of 25 is extremely rare, and requires a healthy dose of luck since there is only one 5 card for each colour- one of these discarded or misplayed and the perfect score goes up in smoke!
+I personally found that a perfect score of 25 is extremely rare, and requires a healthy dose of luck since there is only one 5 card for each colour- discard or misplay one of these and the perfect score goes up in smoke!

 In my experience, there are two issues that are often encountered during co-operative games: